axelvaldez/radical-companies/_posts/2023-02-05-how-to-create-a-radical-start-up.markdown

 <h1>The PRI Fund</h1>
  <p>Until revenue starts to come in, the PRI Fund pays co-owners.</p>
  <p>Each co-owner declares what she needs to take home and other co-owners will put their ten cents in until a monthly figure is agreed to.
 In fact, a co-owner may not accept with the figure and she leaves.</p>
- <p>No matter, this is the important part: the withdrawal from the PRI fund is <em>a personal debt</em> that each co-owner is responsible for.
-At some point you all may decide on a different policy or whatnot, but at the very start this is it.
-You are not selling your time for a salary as traditionally happens in <span class="_paradigm">FIAT</span> land.
-Everybody is a co-owner.</p>
- <p>As revenue comes in the PRI is repaid, the capital and its upside paid off, and everybody is happy.</p>
+ <p>A withdrawal from the PRI fund is <em>a personal debt</em> that each co-owner is responsible for.
+At some point you all may decide on a different policy, but at the very start this is it and co-owners are responsible for withdrawals.
+Co-owners are not selling their time for a salary as traditionally happens in <span class="_paradigm">FIAT</span> land.
+As revenue comes in, the PRI is repaid, the borrowed capital is paid off along with its upside, and everybody is happy.
+Once the PRI fund is paid off</p>

 <h1>Trust Agreements</h1>
  <p>Do a Trust Agreement with the first co-owner in your team,</p>